IPorth/TMLflow/README.md

 ### Before you start the workflow
 To use bwa mem, the reference has to be indexed with the command bwa mem index.
 An index with samtools faidx is not sufficient.
-Execute the following code in the activated TMLflow environment `cd refdir`
+Execute the following code in the activated TMLflow environment:
+`$ cd refdir`
-`bwa mem index ref.fa`
+`$ bwa mem index ref.fa`